 Acquire adequate materials

 A lot goes into an effective retail store.
-Simply producing, manufacturing or purchasing inventory isn’t enough; instead, you need a whole store full of furniture and accessories.
-Common equipment includes but is not limited to:
+Simply producing, manufacturing or purchasing inventory isn’t enough; instead, you need a whole store full of furniture and accessories to properly run your business.
+Common retail store supplies include but is not limited to:

 - Shelves, full-size racks, rotating racks, hanging bars, mannequins and other places to hang and display inventory